Moving to South Africa

 - Numbered Inventory/Packing List

 - Affidavit stating reason for arrival

-Please note that the shipper must be present in South Africa for customs clearance; you will need to present your passport with the date of entry stamp.
-If the importer is not in the country or no residence permit has been produced effects will be cleared into bond storage and charges will apply.
+Please note that you must be present in person for customs clearance and you will need to present your passport with the date of entry stamp.
+If you are not in the country or no residence permit has been produced, your effects will be cleared into bond storage and charges will apply.

 Additional documents will be required if you are importing antiques, paintings or inherited goods.

 Sole Use Containers

 For large household relocations, the quickest and most cost-effective way of shipping from the UK to South Africa is by sole use container.
 Our crew will arrive at your property in advance of the container to properly pack and wrap your effects.
 Once the container arrives at your property, your effects will be carefully loaded into it, sealed and driven to the port where it will be loaded onto the next ship destined for South Africa.

 - 20ft.
 This container holds 1050 cu ft.; large enough to hold an average 2- 3 bedroom house.

 - 40ft.
 This container holds 2100 cu ft.; large enough to hold an average 3- 4 bedroom house

 Removals from the UK to South Africa can take between 6-8 weeks, with allowance for some seasonal fluctuations.
 You should then allow a further 10 -14 days to clear customs before delivery to your new home can be arranged.